 What are the different types of conflicts of interest?

 The Companies Act 2006 imposes on directors three general duties relating to conflicts of interest.
-They are as follows:

 Duty to avoid conflicts of interest

 A director must avoid placing themselves in a conflict of interest situation.
-This duty applies, in particular, to exploiting any property, information or opportunity presented to the company, even if the company could not, or did not want to use it.
-An example of a situation that might give rise to a conflict of interest is a director of a company also becoming one of its major suppliers.
+This duty applies to the exploitation of any property, information or opportunity presented to the company, even if the company could not, or did not want to use it.
+Examples of situations that might give rise to a conflict of interest include:

 Directors will not breach their statutory duty to avoid conflicts of interest if they obtain authorisation in advance from either the company’s directors or shareholders.
+It is important to note that directors can’t approve their own breach of this duty.

 Duty not to accept benefits from third parties

 Accepting bribes is clearly improper and constitutes a breach of a director’s duty not to accept benefits from third parties.
-However, the scope of the duty is wider than straightforward bribery.
+The scope of the duty is wider than straightforward bribery.
 Directors must not accept any benefit offered by virtue of their position as a director, or for doing, or not doing, something in their role as director.

 Only the company’s shareholders can authorise a director to accept benefits from third parties; the directors do not possess the requisite power.